What is sex discrimination?

 A difference in treatment may be lawful if:

-- being a particular sex is essential for a job: this is called an occupational requirement.
+This is called an occupational requirement.
 This includes some jobs which require someone of a particular sex for reasons of privacy and decency or where personal services are provided.
 For example, a gym could employ a changing room attendant that is the same sex as the users of that room.
-Similarly a women's refuge that only provides services to women could require its staff to be women

 The armed forces can refuse to employ a woman, or limit her access to training or promotion if it means they can ensure the combat effectiveness of the armed forces.